SAP/sql-interface-specification/schemas/extensions/annotations-dpp.md

   - `sap:DataSubjectDetails`
   - `sap:Other`
 - Used at: `objects:schemas:A_SCHEMA:tableOriented`
 - Description: Primary meaning of the personal data in the annotated set.
-Entities annotated with `x-sap-dpp-entitySemantics` are synonymous to `x-sap-dpp-isPotentiallyPersonal`.
+Entities annotated with `x-sap-dpp-entity-semantics` are synonymous to `x-sap-dpp-is-potentially-personal`.

 Constraints: OPTIONAL

-### `x-sap-dpp-dataSubjectRole`
+### `x-sap-dpp-data-subject-role`

 - Type: `string`
 - Used at: `objects:schemas:A_SCHEMA:tableOriented`